-We’ve talked about it and been asked about it many times, but we’ve never really shown how to track the playback time of a YouTube or Vimeo video using Pirsch and custom events.
+We’ve talked about it and been asked about it many times, but we’ve never really shown how to track the playback time of a HTML, YouTube, or Vimeo video using Pirsch and custom events.
 I’m going to change that in this article.

 What Will We Track and How Will It Be Useful?